ForgeRock/forgeops/samples/config/prod/README.md

     $ ./deploy.sh ../samples/config/prod/m-cluster
     ```

 - The deployment will take anywhere from 3-10 minutes so be patient.
-For a successful deployment you will get a message saying "Deployment is now ready"
+For a successful deployment you will get a message saying "Deployment is now ready".

 - Check out the CDM Cookbook on http://backstage.forgerock.com for more details.